wp-media/imagify-plugin/readme.txt

 == Changelog ==

 = 1.3.6 =
 * Improvement
  * Optimize attachments resized with the WordPress editor tool
  * Compatibility with the "Replace the file, use new file name and update all links" option from "Enable Media Replace" plugin
  * Add a notice message during the Bulk Optimization if the quota is consumed
+* Interface
+ * Better styles for compression details next to your images
 * Bug Fix
  * No freeze anymore during the Bulk Optimization if an unknown error occurred with an image
  * Add a notice message if we can't get all unoptimized images during the Bulk Optimization process
  * Fix PHP Warning: set_time_limit(): Cannot set time limit in safe mode in ../inc/admin/ajax.php on line 137
+ * Details about compressed images in modal media box are now closed by default
 * Regression Fix
  * Get all attachments with the message "You've consumed all your data" during the Bulk Optimization process to be able to optimize them